-Additionally, doing the Potter Trail and exploring the locations that inspired the beloved book series ranks pretty highly on the list of things to do in Edinburgh with kids.
+Additionally, doing the Potter Tour and exploring the locations that inspired the beloved book series ranks pretty highly on the list of things to do in Edinburgh with kids.
 Attractions include the real-life Diagon Alley, which can be seen on Victoria Street if you go left on the last roundabout before the castle, as well as The Elephant House, a relaxed café where J.K.
 Rowling wrote the books.

 Things to Do in Edinburgh for Free

 So, we’ve got the Potter Trail, the Museum of Childhood, the Museum of Edinburgh, and Arthur’s Seat in Holyrood Park.
 When it comes to things to do in Edinburgh for free, you can explore some of the city’s other public parks, such as Princes Street Gardens (see below).
 Visiting the National Museum of Scotland, located not far from the aforementioned Elephant House, is also free of charge.
 With a magnificent, huge open space with balconies and a beautiful glass ceiling, this museum is an architectural wonder in its own right.